 - Zoom: Selecting (Camera Menu) → Zoom and choosing the camera number zooms the current playback image of the selected camera on the screen.
 It is the same as pressing the ZOOM button.
-Selecting Zoom again exits the Zoom mode. - Audio: Selecting (Camera Menu) → Audio toggles audio playback On and Off.
-Recorded audio will be played when the DVR displays a camera with recorded audio in full screen mode. - Show/Hide Text-In: Selecting (Camera Menu) → Show Text-In or Hide Text-In shows or hides the text-in data on the screen if the video was recorded with text-in data. - Edit Group: Selecting (Camera Menu) → Edit Group enters to the Active Cameo mode.
-It is the same as pressing and holding the (MENU) button for three seconds or longer in any multiview formats.
+Selecting Zoom again exits the Zoom mode. - Audio: Selecting □ (Camera Menu) → Audio toggles audio playback On and Off.
+Recorded audio will be played when the DVR displays a camera with recorded audio in full screen mode. - Edit Group: Selecting (Camera Menu) → Edit Group enters to the Active Cameo mode.
+It is the same as pressing and holding the button in any multiview formats.
 Refer to the previous Live Monitoring Active Cameo Mode section for details.